Diboson production in the SMEFT from gluon fusion: Acknowledgments

 \section{Acknowledgments}

 We are particularly grateful to F. Bishara, P. Englert, C. Grojean and G. Panico for allowing us to reuse the simulations and analysis techniques from Ref.~\cite{Bishara:2022vsc} and to J. Gaunt for discussions on the method of regions and comments on the relevant parts of the manuscript.
 We thank H. El Faham, C. Severi, E. Salvioni, T. McKelvey, and C. Englert for useful discussions and C. Grojean and G. Panico for their comments on an early version of this manuscript.
 A. R. and E. V. work is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 949451).
 A.R., M. T., and E.V. are supported by a Royal Society University Research Fellowship through grant URF/R1/201553.
+We thank DESY Theory Group for allowing us to use their computational resources for this project.